Vegan Detox Soup with Leafy Greens

 What to Serve With

-- Crusty sourdough bread or whole grain toast
+- Crusty whole grain bread

-- A side salad with lemon vinaigrette
+- Simple green salad with lemon vinaigrette

 FAQ

-Can I use canned lentils?
+Can I use frozen greens?

-Can I blend it?
+Can I blend the soup?

 Final Thoughts